drandrewthomas/ESP32_GRBL_CNC_Wireless_Pendant/README.md

 Also, if you want to visit the Thingiverse page for this project, for more details about the models and 3D printing, [please just click here to go there](https://www.thingiverse.com/thing:3521653).

+## Parts list

+The exact parts needed will depend on how you decide to build the project, but the list below is what I used, in case you find it useful:

+* 1x 0.96 Inch SSD1306 OLED I2C Display 128x64 pixels

+* 5x PCB mounting push switches

+* 1x Arduino rotary encoder module brick on PCB

+* 1x ESP32 board (I used an ESP32 doit devkit v1)

+* 1x 220 ohm resistor

+* 1x 2n2222A transistor

+* 1x 5V mini active buzzer

+* 4x M3 nuts and bolts

+* 10k pullup resistors for push switches if needed

 ## Using the pendant

 When you power up the pendant (usually through your cable to the CNC controller board) it'll show a splash screen and soon after start in operating mode (as in the photo above).
 That means it will pass through any commands sent between your PC/tablet and the CNC controller.
 Basically that means it'll act just like any other wireless or wired way of sending G-Code to your CNC.
 To connect via Bluetooth you'll need to know the pendants' identifier, which is 'CNCESP32'.